S73FF3N/iwedb/docs/source/turbine/index.rst

 After finishing the duplication, the user get transmitted to the detail view of the wind farm.
 Here the generated turbines arise.

-One WEA can be maximal duplicated 99 times.
-If a wind farm be composed of more than 100 identical WEA, the following proceed is needed:
+One WEA can be maximal duplicated 999 times.
+If a wind park owns more than 100 wind turbines, the duplicated WEA have to be set with a turbine ID with the following pattern: "Windpark001".

-    1. The WEA got created with a Turbine ID, based on the following sample: "Windpark001"
-    2. This WEA got duplicated 98 times.
-The Turnines "Windpark002" to "Windpark099" are created.
-    3. After this the WEA "Windfarm100" have to be created manually.
-    4. This WEA can be duplicated as required.